Congoleum Corporation

 Also at risk of exposure were workers who used Congoleum flooring.
 Carpenters and construction workers who installed or removed the flooring were at risk, as was anyone who worked in demolition.[7]

-Asbestos Litigation against Congoleum
+Asbestos Lawsuits against Congoleum

 Congoleum was hit hard by asbestos lawsuits, especially those filed by workers in the construction industry.
 The company was found liable in a number of cases of exposure and illness.